Sage222/sage-proxpaste/README.md

 # sage-proxpaste
 Chrome Extension to allow easy Clipboard copy and paste into Proxmox VMs.

-Chrome extension that lets you copy text on your computer and type it into a Proxmox VM console — something that normally doesn't work because the VM console is basically a video stream that only accepts keyboard input.
+Lets you copy text on your computer and type it into a Proxmox VM console — something that normally doesn't work because the VM console is basically a video stream that only accepts keyboard input.
 When you click the extension icon, a small box pops up.
 You paste your text in, hit Enter or click send and the extension pretends to be a keyboard and types it all out into the VM for you, one character at a time.

+Instructions:
+Download the files.
+Add them to zip file.
+Goto: chrome://extensions/  tick Developer Mode Switch and add the zip Unpacked folder.

+Restart the proxvox tab if its open.
+It wont work unless its reloaded after the extension is enabled.

+Works on Brave Browser too - prob other chrome based ones as well.

+Everything local.
+No privacy concerns.

+Enjoy